Genealogy Do-Over – Step 4 Topics: 1) Tracking Research and 2) Conducting Research

 - Tracking Research: If you have never used a research log before, consider using the format above or creating your own.
 Another option is to see if your preferred genealogy database software has a way of tracking research; some have a To Do List option, others have something similar to a Research Log.

 - Conducting Research: With your current research, start with yourself.
-Check to see that all information is accurate, based on your self interview, and make sure each point of data can be tied to at least one record.
+Check to see that all information is accurate, based on your interviews and family group sheets, and make sure each point of data can be tied to at least one record.
 If something is missing a corresponding record – like a birth location – then mark it as “unsourced” and add it to your To Do List for further research.